Walukuba Estate

-Walukuba Estate is a low income housing estate in Walukuba-Masese Division, Jinja Municipality, in Jinja District, Uganda.
+Walukuba Estate is a low-income housing estate in Walukuba-Masese Division, Jinja Municipality, in Jinja District, Uganda.
 It was constructed in the 1940s and 1950s by the British colonial government to house African workers.
 It was the largest housing estate in East Africa at the time of its completion in 1956.

 History

 As Jinja town expanded in the 1920s and 1930s, the colonial authorities increasingly saw the need for organised housing quarters for the increasing number of African labour.
 The lack of planned housing for the native workers had seen many of them setting up huts in the town, which were seen as undesirable by the town's colonial administrators.
 The huts were also unplanned additions to the town.

 The philosophy behind the estate's construction, in addition to taking African settlements away from proximity to European quarters, was to orient Africans to western-style housing and planned settlements - which the colonial administrators saw as "modernity".

 In the 1950s, as it was still being constructed, Walukuba was - together with the Naguru/Nakawa Housing Estates in Kampala - one of the two largest housing estates for Africans/native Ugandans.
 Uganda at the time was still a British protectorate.

 The estate was divided into two parts: Walukuba West and Walukuba East, which were separated by a marshy valley.
 Walukuba West was constructed first, consisting of blocks of mainly single-room and a few two-room houses for low-income renters.
 Walukuba East, on the other hand, catered to high-income Africans with its larger, self-contained houses.

 At the time of its completion in 1956, the estate comprised approximately 1,600 housing units and was the largest housing estate in East Africa.
-It was home for thousands of workers in Jinja's industries as well as employees of the Jinja Municipal Council.
-The worker's were drawn from across the country and, at one point, the local Basoga and neighbouring Baganda people shunned the estate and preferred to live in outlying villages.
+It was home to thousands of workers in Jinja's industries as well as employees of the Jinja Municipal Council.
+The workers were drawn from across the country and, at one point, the local Basoga and neighbouring Baganda people shunned the estate and preferred to live in outlying villages.